dinmammas/homebridge-robonect/readme.md

 **This plugin will:**
 * Fetch battery level / low battery warning
 * Fetch charging status
-* Simulate mowing with a fan accessory
+* Simulate mowing with a fan accessory (tap to activate end of day-mode)
 * Provide an "on/off"-switch for toggling auto or home mode.

-To activate "end of day"-mode, click the fan accessory while it's mowing.

 ## Usage